plewis/plewis.github.io/phylogenetics/python.md

     >>> jc
     [0.090860500068600705, 0.085604236767267153, 0.1024886399705747, 0.082663697169458011, 0.11090623674796182, 0.11090623674796182]

 You may be curious about <tt>range(6)</tt>.
 We saw the range function earlier, but there I told you it required three values: start, stop, and step.
-It turns out that if you only supply one value, python interprets that value as the stop value, assuming start = 0 and step = 1.
+It turns out that, if you only supply one value, python interprets that value as the stop value, assuming start = 0 and step = 1.
 The <tt>range(n)</tt> function thus yields integers starting with 0 and ending with n-1.
 Try converting the output of the range function to a list to verify this:

     >>> list(range(10))
     [0,1,2,3,4,5,6,7,8,9]